-- rS99 In circumstances where the mandatory conditions in Rules rS83 and rS84 have been met, the Bar Standards Board must then consider whether to exercise its discretion to grant the authorisation or licence (as appropriate).
-In exercising this discretion, the Bar Standards Board will consider whether the entity is one which it would be appropriate for the Bar Standards Board to regulate, taking into account its analysis of the risks posed by you, the regulatory objectives of the LSA and the Entity Regulation Policy Statement of the Bar Standards Board as published from time to time. - In circumstances where the mandatory conditions set out at Rules S83 and S84 have not been met, rS100 the Bar Standards Board must refuse to grant the authorisation or licence (as appropriate).
+- r\$99 In circumstances where the mandatory conditions in Rules r\$83 and r\$84 have been met, the Bar Standards Board must then consider whether to exercise its discretion to grant the authorisation or licence (as appropriate).
+In exercising this discretion, the Bar Standards Board will consider whether the entity is one which it would be appropriate for the Bar Standards Board to regulate, taking into account its analysis of the risks posed by you, the regulatory objectives of the LSA and the Entity Regulation Policy Statement of the Bar Standards Board as published from time to time. - r\$100 In circumstances where the mandatory conditions set out at Rules S83 and S84 have not been met, the Bar Standards Board must refuse to grant the authorisation or licence (as appropriate).

-- gS20 In exercising its discretion whether to grant the authorisation or licence the Bar Standards Board will have regard to its current Entity Regulation Policy Statement. - rS101 Where the Bar Standards Board concludes that you are an entity which it is appropriate for it to regulate the Bar Standards Board may nonetheless in its discretion refuse your application for authorisation if: - it is not satisfied that your managers and owners are suitable as a group to operate or control a .1 practice providing services regulated by the Bar Standards Board; - .2 if it is not satisfied that your proposed HOLP and HOFA meet the relevant suitability criteria; - .3 it is not satisfied that your management or governance arrangements are adequate to safeguard the regulatory objectives of the LSA or the policy objectives of the Bar Standards Board as set out in the Entity Regulation Policy Statement; - .4 it is not satisfied that, if the authorisation is granted, you will comply with the Bar Standards Board's regulatory arrangements including this Handbook and any conditions imposed on the authorisation; - .5 you have provided inaccurate or misleading information in your application or in response to any requests by the Bar Standards Board for information; - .6 you have failed to notify the Bar Standards Board of any changes in the information provided in the application; - .7 you have applied for authorisation to become a BSB entity (other than a BSB Licensed Body) and the Bar Standards Board has concluded that it may require the intervention powers allocated to it in respect of licensed bodies under the LSA in respect of you; or - for any other reason, the Bar Standards Board considers that it would be inappropriate for the .8 Bar Standards Board to grant authorisation to you, having regard to its analysis of the risk posed by you, the regulatory objectives of the LSA or the Entity Regulation Policy Statement of the Bar Standards Board gS21 In circumstances where the Bar Standards Board rejects your application on the basis of Rule rS101, you will have the opportunity to make the necessary adjustments to your composition and to re-apply to become a BSB entity.
+- gS20 In exercising its discretion whether to grant the authorisation or licence the Bar Standards Board will have regard to its current Entity Regulation Policy Statement. - rS101 Where the Bar Standards Board concludes that you are an entity which it is appropriate for it to regulate the Bar Standards Board may nonetheless in its discretion refuse your application for authorisation if: - it is not satisfied that your managers and owners are suitable as a group to operate or control a practice providing services regulated by the Bar Standards Board; - .2 if it is not satisfied that your proposed HOLP and HOFA meet the relevant suitability criteria; - it is not satisfied that your management or governance arrangements are adequate to safeguard the regulatory objectives of the LSA or the policy objectives of the Bar Standards Board as set out in the Entity Regulation Policy Statement; - .4 it is not satisfied that, if the authorisation is granted, you will comply with the Bar Standards Board's regulatory arrangements including this Handbook and any conditions imposed on the authorisation; - .5 you have provided inaccurate or misleading information in your application or in response to any requests by the Bar Standards Board for information; - .6 you have failed to notify the Bar Standards Board of any changes in the information provided in the application; - .7 removed - .8 for any other reason, the Bar Standards Board considers that it would be inappropriate for the Bar Standards Board to grant authorisation to you, having regard to its analysis of the risk posed by you, the regulatory objectives of the LSA or the Entity Regulation Policy Statement of the Bar Standards Board.